outpostHQ/numl/README.md

 **A:** It's NOT despite the fact it's widely used in production by the Author of NUDE.
 And he is working hard to make it production-ready for everyone as soon as possible but without community support it will be a long run.
 So give it a try, leave some feedback, post issues and tell friends to support our project!

+## Playground
+See [Online playground](https://nude-playground.tenphi.now.sh/).
+You can edit markup using DevTools and instantly see changes!

 ## Usage
 Add `numl.js` to your page and initialize it.